I just told you so much, you don’t even know!

 outside our church because nourishing the soil where my own soul “roots deep” is most important to me!

 We joined the community of those with “unexplained infertility” in their story in 2011.
 At the time I was taking over the role as Women’s Ministry Director for our church which largely involved overseeing “Mom ministries” and at times the pain of infertility grief felt overwhelming.

 One of the many lessons we learned about infertility grief is that for all the joys adoption can bring, it doesn’t cure infertility.
 A barren womb is never satisfied.
 (Proverbs 30:16) If not for a loving and compassionate community of fellow journeyers, I may have been swept under by overwhelming sadness and confusion…but by God’s grace that isn’t how my story is going to end.

 If you are struggling with infertility I pray now that the words in this space guide you toward the Father’s heart for you and into your next step of healing.
 I pray you are also swept into a community of women growing in emotional health who can share your burden and shelter your tears.
 And I pray God opens your eyes to a new vision for your unique motherhood…because I believe with all my heart that you, sister, can be a mother of thousands.

 Adoption & Foster Care

 If you are considering either becoming a foster parent, or of expanding your family through adoption, we recommend contacting an Agency or legal team committed to the Gospel because God instituted adoption as a picture of our transformation into His family!
 Also, choose one that is ready to advocate for your family’s well-being and supports the long-term emotional health of the biological people involved.
-We found this help with Bethany Christian Services, but we know there are many wonderful (all imperfect) groups out there!
 May God bless you and give you peace as you grow!